wwnorton/style/guides-website/docs/javascript-style.md

 ```

+### Computed Property Names

-### Use computed property names when creating objects with dynamic property names.
+Use computed property names when creating objects with dynamic property names.

 > IMPORTANCE: They allow you to define all the properties of an object in one place.